 The State of New Jersey now supports a ban on fracking.
 NJ Governor Pat Murphy recognized the health and environmental consequences of using this process to explore and mine for natural gas.

-The adverse occupational safety and health consequences of the use of fracking as a means to extract oil and gas by drilling into the earth surface have been extensively reported.
-The high risks include,: safety falls, being struck by objects, crush injuries, and exposure to silica, noise, heat/cold, and sunlight.
+The adverse occupational safety and health consequences of the use of fracking as a means to extract oil and gas by drilling into the earth's surface have been extensively reported.
+The high risks include safety falls, being struck by objects, crush injuries, and exposure to silica, noise, heat/cold, and sunlight.

-Historically, the exposure to silica evolved into the initial occupational disease covered by the workers’ compensation act.
-“In 1944, the New Jersey Legislature recognized asbestosis and silicosis as compensable diseases when “the disease was due to the nature of the employment”.
-Awards of compensation were to be made for death or total disability resulting from silicosis or asbestosis.
+Historically, exposure to silica evolved into the initial occupational disease covered by the workers’ compensation act.
+“In 1944, the New Jersey Legislature recognized asbestosis and silicosis as compensable diseases when “the disease was due to the nature of the employment.”
+Compensation awards were to be made for death or total disability resulting from silicosis or asbestosis.
 The Act specifically removed claims for damages on account of death or total disability from silicosis or asbestosis from the tort system.
-In 1951, the special asbestosis and silicosis section was repealed by the New Jersey Legislature and its provisions were placed into a more encompassing and generalized “compensable occupational disease” statute reflecting a general awareness of the hazardous conditions of the workplace.”
-A sandblaster who was required to use several 100-pound bags of silica each day and who, as a result of the inhalation of silica dust, developed silicosis was awarded compensation benefits in the form of both disability and medical benefits.
+In 1951, the special asbestosis and silicosis section was repealed by the New Jersey Legislature.
+Its provisions were placed into a more encompassing and generalized “compensable occupational disease” statute reflecting a general awareness of the hazardous conditions of the workplace.”
+A sandblaster who was required to use several 100-pound bags of silica each day and who, due to the inhalation of silica dust, developed silicosis was awarded compensation benefits in the form of both disability and medical benefits.
 Sharp v.
 Paterson Monument Co., 9 N.J.Super.
 476, 75 A.2d 480 (Co.1950).
 Gelman, Jon L, Workers Compensation Law, 38 NJPRAC 9.16 (Thomson-Reuters 2018).

-Governor Phil Murphy today announced that he will join the Governors of Pennsylvania, New York, and Delaware in support of a ban on hydraulic fracturing –a process commonly called “fracking”—in the Delaware River Basin.
+Governor Phil Murphy announced that he would join the Governors of Pennsylvania, New York, and Delaware in support of a ban on hydraulic fracturing –a process commonly called “fracking”—in the Delaware River Basin.

 “Fracking should not have a role in the energy future of New Jersey,” Governor Murphy said.
 “We must continue to protect our residents from the risk of contaminated water and protect our environment from the harmful effects of fossil fuel extraction.
 We will continue to move toward a clean energy economy that takes the best interests of our environment and our residents into account.”